weilonge/fathom/README.md

 Here are some specific areas we address:

 * Browser-native DOM nodes are mostly immutable, so storing intermediate data on them is clumsy.
 Fathom addresses this by providing the **fathom node** (confusing name—will change), a proxy behind each DOM node which we can scribble on.
 * With imperative extractors, any experiments or site-specific customizations must be hard-coded in.
-Fathom's rulesets, on the other hand, are unordered and therefore decoupled, stitched together only by the **types** they consume and emit.
+Fathom's rulesets, on the other hand, are unordered and therefore decoupled, stitched together only by the **flavors** they consume and emit.
 External rules can thus be plugged into existing rulesets, making it easy to experiment (without maintaining a fork) or to provide dedicated rules for particularly intractable web sites.
-* Types provide a convenient way of tagging DOM nodes as belonging to certain categories, typically narrowing as the extractor's work progresses.
-A typical complex extractor would start by assigning a broad category to a set of candidate nodes, then fine-tune by examining them more closely and assigning additional, more specific types in a later rule.
+* Flavors provide a convenient way of tagging DOM nodes as belonging to certain categories, typically narrowing as the extractor's work progresses.
+A typical complex extractor would start by assigning a broad flavor to a set of candidate nodes, then fine-tune by examining them more closely and assigning additional, more specific flavors in a later rule.
-* The type system also makes explicit the division between an extractor's public and private APIs: the types are public, and the imperative stuff that goes on inside ranker functions is private.
-Third-party rules can use the types as hook points to interpose themselves.
+* The flavor system also makes explicit the division between an extractor's public and private APIs: the flavors are public, and the imperative stuff that goes on inside ranker functions is private.
+Third-party rules can use the flavors as hook points to interpose themselves.
-* Persistent state is cordoned off in typed **notes** on fathom nodes.
-Thus, when a rule declares that it takes such-and-such a type as input, it can rightly assume there will be a note of that type on the fathom nodes that are passed in.
+* Persistent state is cordoned off in flavored **notes** on fathom nodes.
+Thus, when a rule declares that it takes such-and-such a flavor as input, it can rightly assume there will be a note of that flavor on the fathom nodes that are passed in.

 ## Status